github/docs/content/copilot/customizing-copilot/managing-copilot-knowledge-bases.md

 1. In the left sidebar, click **{% octicon "copilot" aria-hidden="true" %} {% data variables.product.prodname_copilot_short %}** then click **Knowledge bases**.
 1. To the right of the knowledge base you want to delete, click {% octicon "trash" aria-label="The trash symbol" %}.
 1. In the "Confirm deletion" dialog box, review the information and click **Delete**.

-## Indexing repositories within a knowledge base

-For more information about indexing, see [AUTOTITLE](/copilot/managing-copilot/managing-github-copilot-in-your-organization/customizing-copilot-for-your-organization/indexing-repositories-for-copilot-chat)